 The Board has adopted a Policy for Recoupment of Incentive Compensation (the "Clawback Policy") covering our current and former Section 16 officers and which is designed to comply with Section 10D of the Exchange Act.
 The Clawback Policy requires the Company to recoup certain incentive-based compensation received by such officers in the event that the Company is required to prepare an accounting restatement due to its material noncompliance with any financial reporting requirement under the securities laws.
 The Clawback Policy generally applies to cash-based or equity-based incentive compensation, bonus and/or awards received by a covered officer that is or was based, wholly or in part, upon the attainment of any financial reporting measure during the three completed fiscal years immediately preceding the date that the Company is required to prepare a restatement; provided that such compensation, bonus and/or award was received on or after October 2, 2023.
-The Clawback Policy was filed as an exhibit to the Company's Annual Report on Form 10-K for fiscal year 2023.
+The Clawback Policy was filed as an exhibit to the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2023.

 In addition, the Board has adopted a Discretionary Policy for Recoupment of Incentive Compensation (the "Discretionary Clawback Policy") that covers each current and former employee of the Company holding the title of vice president or above, as well as any other employees designated by the Compensation Committee.
 The Discretionary Clawback Policy provides for the Company's recoupment of certain incentive-based compensation received by covered employees, subject to the discretion of the Compensation Committee, in the event that the Company is required to prepare an accounting restatement due to its material noncompliance with any financial reporting requirement under the securities laws.
-Further, the Discretionary Clawback Policy provides for recoupment of certain compensation received by covered employees, subject to the discretion of the Compensation Committee, in the event of a covered employee's detrimental conduct, including breach of a restrictive covenant, termination of employment for cause, or conduct that constitutes sexual harassment, sexual misconduct or sex-based discrimination.
+Further, the Discretionary Clawback Policy provides for recoupment of certain compensation received by covered employees, subject to the discretion of the Compensation subject to the discretion of the compensation received by covered employees, subject to the discretion of the compensation received by covered employees, subject to the discretion of the compensation received by covered employees, subject to the discretion of the compensation received by covered employees, subject to the discretion of the compensation committee, in the event of a covered employee's detrimental conduct, including breach of a restrictive covenant, termination of employment for cause, or conduct that constitutes sexual harassment, sexual misconduct or sex-based discrimination.